 Involving children and young people

 We consult with children and young people with support from our Participation Team.
 The Participation Team work directly with young people on a range of topics and areas of the Local Offer including gathering the views and voices of children and young people.
 An example of this would be young people with SEND carrying out consultations in schools about the Local Offer website and Education, Health and Care plans.
-This included special schools and pupils with SEN in mainstream settings.
+The example showed below included special schools and pupils with SEN in mainstream settings.